remyclarke/fullstack-frontiers-frontend/README.md

 On the Login page (component) there is a `DemoUser` button where the login functionality has been already created.
 It runs a function that logs in using the credentials of a seeded user called `demo` that has a password of `password` which you can see in the `handleDemoSignIn` function in `Login.jsx`.

+## Security

 ### ProtectedRoute Component

-In this Frontend app you will have a `ProtectedRoute.jsx` component that you will use to wrap around all components that require a user to be logged in.
+In this Frontend app you will have a `ProtectedRoute.jsx` component that you will use to wrap around all component routes that require a user to be logged in.

 The `ProtectedRoute` component works in a similar way to the `<BrowserRouter>` component where we wrap it around the `<App />` component in order to give the application more functionalilty.
 It works by checking if the user is authenticated before allowing access to certain routes.
 It uses a custom hook `useAuth` to check the authentication status by making a request to the server.
 If the user is authenticated (isAuthenticated is true), it renders the component the route is pointing to using `<Outlet context={{ user }} />`.
 If not authenticated, it redirects the user to the login page using `<Navigate to="/login" replace />`.
 During the authentication check, it displays a loading message.